hsemab/CafeStoreWebApp/Readme.md

 ## Contributing

 Contributions to the Cafe Store Web App are always welcome!
 If you find a bug or have a feature suggestion, please open an issue in this repository.
 If you'd like to contribute code, please create a pull request with a detailed description of the changes you made.

-## License

-The Cafe Store Web App is open-source software licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the terms of the license.